 Disclosure note: the author of this review had previously worked at FX Solutions (and City Index) and subsequently at WorldWideMarkets.

 Here at ForexBrokers.com, we maintain the largest independent regulatory database available on the web.
-Using 28 different variables, we have created a proprietary 1-100 score (higher the better) of overall trustworthiness, which we call, Trust Score.
-Is KVB Kunlun safe?
-Here’s our trust summary.
+Using 28 different variables, we have created a proprietary 1-100 score (the higher the better) of overall trustworthiness, which we call the Trust Score.
+Here is our trust summary of WWM.

 |Publicly-Traded Company (Listed)||No|